denisekart/advent-of-linq-2022/README.md

 > Btw, if you're stuck with the tool, just run `dotnet aoc --help` - I commented the sh...snow out of it ;)

-## 🎄🎄 Lazy² - `dotnet aoc makemyday`?
+## 🎄🎄 Lazy² ? - `dotnet aoc makemyday` !

-Assuming you are already logged in using the `dotnet aoc session --set <token>`, just type `dotnet aoc makemyday` and enjoy the show.
+Assuming you are already logged in using the `dotnet aoc session --set <token>`, just type `dotnet aoc makemyday` and enjoy the tool automatically

+* creating a new test class for the current day,
+* downloading your personal data set required for the current days' challenge,
+* linking your test data to the newly created test,
+* ~~and bringing you a cup of freshly brewed coffee.~~ (still in alpha stage - do not use, may spill some on the keyboard)

 🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄